LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Experiments

-\textbf{Performance on SigLIP:} We finally evaluate the adaptability b regarding the performance on SigLIP-B/16, a Vision-Language model employing an attentional pooler as shown in Table~\ref{tab:pert_siglip}.
+We also evaluate the adaptability regarding the performance on SigLIP-B/16, a Vision-Language model employing an attentional pooler as shown in Table~\ref{tab:pert_siglip}.
 The results underscore the methods performance across both negative and positive perturbation-based benchmarks.
 Notably, in the open-vocabulary benchmark on OpenImagesV7, LeGrad achieved a p-mIoU of 25.4, significantly surpassing GradCAM's 7.0 p-mIoU, the next best method.
 These findings affirm the versatility of LeGrad, demonstrating its robust applicability to various pooling mechanisms within Vision Transformers.
 Further details on the methodological adaptations of LeGrad and other evaluated methods for compatibility with SigLIP are provided in the annex.